 Post Jobs for Free on Job Posting Sites

 Some of my favorite sites to post jobs for free are not really job board sites at all.
 Craigslist offers a job posting option as well as a resume database where you can find a newly relocated candidate.
-Additional sites I’ve had much success are Indeed, Glassdoor, and Simply Hired.
+Additional sites where I’ve had much success are Indeed, Glassdoor, and Simply Hired.

 With a little creative thinking and research, posting your job opening and recruiting on free job sites can save you money reaching a new and different candidate audience.
 As the recruiter you control to spend as much or as little as you want.
 Control to use your recruiting dollars and hiring resources in the best possible way.
 Get your team involved in the hiring process.
 Small companies can look big – together – and are poised to make an impression with prospective candidates while filling positions at a much less cost per hire all on a shoestring budget.